ramon1604/custom-react-hook-to-fetch-API/README.md

 THIS IS A TURING REACTJS LIVE CHALLENGE
 ---------------------------------------

-1- Create custom react hook to fetch users from an API (https://randomuser.me/api/api) and display their picture and name on page one.
+1- Create custom react hook to fetch users from an API (https://randomuser.me/api/api) and display their picture and name on page one.<br/>
 2- It must return the list of users, the current user, a function to  fetch next user and move to previous one.

-📫  -   If need any help email: ramoncott@hotmail.com
+📫  -   If need any help email: ramoncott@hotmail.com <br/>
 🔭  -   visit my website: challenges.ramoncott.com (I’m currently working on ...)